yaplik/satnogs-client/doc/raspi-install.rst

     satnogs-client

 **At this point your client should be fully functional!
 It will check in with the network URL at a 1 minute interval.
-You should check your ground station page on the website, the station ID will be in a red box until the station checks in, at which time it will turn green.**
+You should check your ground station page on the website, the station ID will be in a red box until the station checks in, at which time it will turn green.
+There are many ways to automate the running and control of satnogs, we will give you 2 options below, supervisord and systemd.**

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 2. Automaticaly with Supervisord